jugonzal/lectures/w1d2-dev-workflow/README.md

 Still, there were a few functions that were needed to solve our problem that we had not used widely before, so we spent the first few minutes using the Node REPL to _play_.
 Such was the case of [string.split()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).

+Once we were very confident with the various elements needed to solve the solution, it was a breeze to simply write the program in one shot.

 As usual you can find the full code we worked on in my github repo, under the [W1D2 project / arrays.js](https://github.com/jugonzal/lectures/blob/master/w1d2-dev-workflow/code/arrays.js)

 ## Debugging

+We talked about using `console.log()` as a way to figure out what is going on inside your code for those cases when things don't appear to be working as you expect.

 I also introduced the *debugger*, a special mode in which you can follow the execution of your code.
 Invoke it by running [`node debug`](https://nodejs.org/api/debugger.html).